underscoreio/essential-scala/src/pages/sequencing/sequencing-computation.md

 What these all have in common is we have a type `F[A]` and a function `A => B`, and we want a result `F[B]`.
 The method that performs this operation is called `map`.

 Let's implement `map` for `LinkedList`.
-We start by outlining the types:
+We start by outlining the types and adding the general structural recursion skeleton:

 ~~~ scala
 sealed trait LinkedList[A] {